ShinyiOuyang/cse15l-lab-reports/lab-report-1-week-2.md

 ## Installing VScode
 First, it is highly recommended to install VScode.

-Go to https://code.visualstudio.com to install VScode on your computer.
+Go [here](https://code.visualstudio.com) to install VScode on your computer.

 Once you have installed VScode, VScode should look like this:
 ![VScode screenshot](lab1/vscode.png)